WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 Does Lightspeed connect and sync automatically to the same WooCommerce product upon import if it is already created in my WooCommerce store? ↑ Back to top

 No. Lightspeed will not automatically detect the “right” product in your WooCommerce store because of the nature of a 1-way-sync scenario.
 Upon import a new WooCommerce product will be created.
-Instead you should either delete the WooCommerce product and then import & sync from Lightspeed or alternatively you can try re-linking the product manually.
+Instead you should either delete the WooCommerce product and then import & sync from Lightspeed.
+There is no re-link feature.
 If you are interested in this feature, please submit the idea and cast your vote at our ideas board.

 Do newly added Lightspeed products automatically get imported from Lightspeed into WooCommerce? ↑ Back to top